samhowes/rules_msbuild/README.md

 an approach similar to [rules_jvm_external](https://github.com/bazelbuild/rules_jvm_external#usage) appears to be possible.
-NuGet is still developing the spec for [Repository wide package management](https://github.com/NuGet/Home/wiki/Centrally-managing-NuGet-package-versions) though, so there may be some unforseen roadbloacks to that implementation in my_rules_dotnet.
+NuGet is still developing the spec for [Repository wide package management](https://github.com/NuGet/Home/wiki/Centrally-managing-NuGet-package-versions) though, so there may be some unforseen roadbloacks to that implementation in rules_msbuild.

 This was my initial motivation for contributing to rules_dotnet: checking large amounts ofgenerated starlark code into the repository such as